Beyond

 The global fertility rate has halved in seventy years, from 4.84 to 2.23.
 Today, 71% of the global population already lives in countries below replacement fertility, and 198 of 204 countries are projected to fall below replacement by 2100.

-Global discussion of this decline focuses almost entirely on social and economic causes.
+Public discussion of this decline focuses almost entirely on social and economic causes.
 What receives almost no attention is the parallel collapse on the biological side, where the numbers are equally staggering.
-Against this trajectory, biology becomes the one driver of fertility that technology can unlock.

 300M+

-Unborn children missing from the world today due to biological causes.
+unborn children missing from the world today due to biological causes.

 15M+

-Children never born each year, 34 every minute.
+children never born each year, 34 every minute.

 1 : 10

-One unborn child for every 10 alive.
+for every 10 alive.

 In vitro gametogenesis

-Women past menopause unable to conceive.
+women past menopause unable to conceive.

 LGBTQ+ adults unable to have children genetically related to both partners.

-Women of reproductive age diagnosed as infertile.
+women of reproductive age diagnosed as infertile.

 e184 develops in vitro gametogenesis to generate functional gametes from somatic cells, restoring biological parenthood across age, sex, and anatomy.